-Sometimes it’s hard to know where to turn, especially when everyone seems to have an agenda or is trying to sell you something.
-You want the best for your child, and with autism, sometimes, you need help determining what the best is.
-The Center for Engaging Autism has developed a list of the resources available to parents with young children with autism.
-You will find our favorite organizations, trusted information sources and books listed below.
+Communities for Engaging Autism has collected resources available to parents with young children with autism.
+You will find our favorite organizations, trusted information sources, and books listed below.
 Of course, we don’t know everything out there, so let us know if you love something or someone serving families living with autism.
-We’ll look into it and share it with you.
+We’ll look into it and share it here.
 We always make sure that resources align closely with our mission.

 Buy these books through AmazonSmile and CEA gets a donation.
 How easy is that?